What is a Lungo? What You Need to Know About This Espresso Drink

 The differences between the Lungo and ristretto are the drinks’ taste and volume.
 A ristretto uses half the amount of water as an espresso, whereas a lungo uses twice the amount of water as an espresso.
 A lungo is a less concentrated coffee, with flavour notes tending towards nuts and caramel, with some bitterness.
 Another difference between a long shot and ristretto is that the Lungo has slightly more caffeine.

 Need more info?
 Read our article on what is a ristretto.

-Lungo tastes milder than espresso, but the flavors of chocolate, nuts, and caramel are more pronounced.
+Lungo tastes milder than espresso, but the flavours of chocolate, nuts, and caramel are more pronounced.
 A lungo also has more bitterness than other coffee drinks.
-The difference in flavors is due to the increased time that the water is in contact with the coffee, allowing it to extract chemical compounds from the ground coffee.
+The difference in flavours is due to the increased time that the water is in contact with the coffee, allowing it to extract chemical compounds from the ground coffee.

 Lungo coffee is typically served black and consumed the same way as an Americano.
 However, you could use it in place of an espresso shot for some cafe-style drinks including:

 1. Lungo macchiato – a lungo shot topped with a small amount of milk foam

 2. Lungo con leche – a lungo shot topped with an equal amount of warm milk

 This would create a drink with a less intense coffee flavour.

 - Caffeine: How much is too much?
 (2022, March 19).
 Mayo Clinic. https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/in-depth/caffeine/art-20045678